JoelC-code/JoelC-code/README.md

 - 🌱 I’m currently learning Java (Object Oriented Programming)
 - 📫 How to reach me @234_xfc in IG
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: i qualify as a programmer (less than 8 hours sleep)
+- ⚡ Fun fact: Screw this thing 😭

 <!---
 JoelC-code/JoelC-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.